wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 9. Use the `bufr_dump` command to verify that `nonCoordinatePressure`, `airTemperature` and `dewpointTemperature` have the values you would expect after conversion.

 ### Exercise 5: Implementing quality control
-In this exercise, we will implement some minimum and maximum tolerable values to prevent clearly incorrect data from being converted to BUFR.
+In this exercise, we will implement some minimum and maximum tolerable values to prevent data of certain varaibles from being encoded into BUFR.
 To do this, we will use `valid_min` and `valid_max` in the mappings file.

 Navigate to the `ex_5` directory: